Installed bamboo rolled fence in a

 middle.
 We recommend and prefer using galvanized wire to tie the rolled

-the rolled fences with wire line should be tie or stapled on the existing
+the rolled fences with wire line should be tied or stapled on the existing

-staples to the existing wire and really hold the fences structure firm.
+staples to the existing wire and firmly hold the fences' structure.

 If there is no structure, it will be necessary to install

-posts and strangers to support the roof fences.
+posts to support the roof fences.
 When the existing structure

 does not have at least a top and bottom rail in a vertical plain, it will be